-Most of the military commanders who served in the Second World War have sadly passed away.
-Surprisingly, the only currently active military commander in the world who also served in the Second World War is none other than Queen Elizabeth II!
+Surprisingly, until her death on September 8, 2022, the only active military commander in the world who also served in the Second World War was none other than Queen Elizabeth II.

 Like many British citizens during the Second World War, Princess Elizabeth wanted to do their part to help their country.
 Elizabeth and her younger sister, Princess Margaret, were moved to Windsor Castle in 1940.

-In October 1940, when Princess Elizabeth was 14-years-old, she broadcasted a message to the children of England the other British Dominions, urging them to be brave.
+In October 1940, when Princess Elizabeth was 14 years old, she broadcasted a message to the children of England, urging them to be brave.
 In 1942, Princess Elizabeth was appointed colonel of the Grenadier Guards.

 Princess Elizabeth was dubbed “Princess Auto Mechanic” in the press.
 Princess Elizabeth underwent a six-week auto mechanic training course, where she learned how to repair and rebuild engines, change tires, and drive every type of machine she worked on.
 Princess Elizabeth was still in the ATS when Germany surrendered on May 8, 1945.
 By the end of the Second World War, Princess Elizabeth had been given the rank of honorary junior commander, which was the female equivalent of the captain at the time.

-Queen Elizabeth is the only remaining active military commander in the world who also served during the Second World War.
-In this role, Queen Elizabeth has the power to make war or peace and deploy armed forces overseas and within the United Kingdom to maintain peace, among other duties.
-Queen Elizabeth II gives military command to personnel delegated by the Queen, but she does have the right to issue any orders personally.
+Until September of 2022, Queen Elizabeth was the only remaining active military commander in the world who also served during the Second World War.
+In this role, Queen Elizabeth had the power to make war or peace and deploy armed forces overseas and within the United Kingdom to maintain peace, among other duties.